czurnieden/ieee745gamma/README.md

 A normal gamma function is implemented, too, but only with `Math.exp()` which induces a large error, especially for larger numbers.
 See the examples for details.

-A correct exponential function is planned for a later version.
+To implement a better exponential function is planned for a later version.

 # Example